Big changes to food services at UBC Okanagan - BC Local News

 A contractor has operated food services since the campus opened in 2005, but services will now be taken in-house and run by Student Housing and Hospitality Services starting July 1.

-“This is great for our students, faculty and staff, and the wider community,” says Rob Einarson, associate vice-president of finance and operations.
+“This is great for our students, faculty and staff, and the wider community,” said Rob Einarson, UBCO associate vice-president of finance and operations.

 “UBC operates one of the largest and most complex food service programs in Canada on the Vancouver campus.
 UBC Okanagan is in a unique position to replicate the Vancouver model and use its strengths and resources to deliver a unique, world-class, UBC Okanagan food service program.”

+The school is planning on building a new 500-seat dining hall as part of the Nechako student residence project by fall 2021.

-“Our campus population is now large enough to make a self-operated food service business model viable as a part of the UBC food service system,” says Einarson.
+“Our campus population is now large enough to make a self-operated food service business model viable as a part of the UBC food service system,” said Einarson.

+“The aim of UBCO Food Services is to continuously improve the campus experience.

 The new culinary program is being pioneered by world-class executive chef Shelley Robinson and David Speight, executive chef and culinary director with Student Housing and Hospitality Services.

-“My culinary team is excited and committed to creating healthy choices for all meals, as we recognize the contribution eating well makes to academic and professional success,” says Robinson.
+“My culinary team is excited and committed to creating healthy choices for all meals, as we recognize the contribution eating well makes to academic and professional success,” said Robinson.

 “In addition to UBCO serving 100 per cent Ocean Wise fish and seafood, our menus will have a hyper-focus on sustainability, ensuring an abundance of plant-based, locally sourced and certified Fairtrade products.”